 Severance Plan.
-The Severance Plan provides severance benefits to certain eligible employees, including the named executive officers.
-Benefits are paid to an eligible employee who is involuntarily terminated by us for other than cause (as defined in the Plan) and is not offered employment with the Company or a successor to the Company.
-The severance benefits payable to the named executive officers under the Severance Plan, as well as other material terms and conditions, are described in detail under the section entitled Contingent Payments on page 46.
+The Severance Plan provides severance benefits to select employees, including the named executive officers.
+Benefits are paid to an eligible employee who is involuntarily terminated by us for other than cause (as defined in the Plan).
+Benefits are not available if the termination is due to voluntary resignation, leave of absence, retirement, death or disability.
+If the termination is due to the employee's transfer to an unaffiliated business, the sale of the stock or assets of the Company or the outsourcing of a division, department, business unit or function, severance benefits will be provided only if the employee has not been offered employment with the successor entity.
+The severance benefits payable to the named executive officers under the Severance Plan, as well as other material terms and conditions, are described in detail under the section entitled Contingent Payments on page 45.